 Parents Need to Know

-- Why request: If you disagree with a proposal or a refusal in a Prior Written Notice from the school district related to your student’s special education evaluation, identification, placement, or services
+- Why request: If you disagree with a school district proposal or refusal in a Prior Written Notice (PWN) to initiate or change your child's identification, evaluation, or educational placement or the provision of a Free Appropriate Public Education to your child

-- Who participates: Appropriate school district staff and parents.
-If you have consulted with a PACER advocate prior to the meeting, you may request they attend.
+- Who participates: A district representative with authority to make decisions that may resolve the disagreement, other appropriate school staff, parent, student (if appropriate), and others invited by the parent.
+If you've consulted with a PACER parent advocate prior to the meeting, you may request they attend.

-- Timeline: The conciliation conference must be held within 10 calendar days from the date the school district receives your request for a conciliation conference.
+- Timeline: Held within 10 calendar days of the date the school district receives a parent's request for this meeting

-- Outcome: Within five school days after the final conciliation conference, the school district must provide you with a conciliation conference memorandum that describes the school district’s final proposed offer of service and any proposed Individualized Education Program (IEP) or evaluation plan resulting from the conference.
+- Outcome: Within five school days after the Conciliation Conference, the district must send you a written memorandum describing the final proposed offer of service and any proposed Individualized Education Program (IP) or evaluation plan resulting from the Conciliation Conference

 Conciliation Offers Families a Practical Way to Resolve Special Education Disputes